WildernessLabs/Documentation/Netduino/Application_Fundamentals/NETMF/index.md

 title: .NET Micro Framework (NETMF)
 ---

 Netduino applications are built using the .NET Microframework (v4.3), also known as NETMF.
 NETMF is an open source project that is further customized to run on the Netduino.

-NETMF is
+[basically .NET 2.0 a helpful guide to what features are available are here: http://informatix.miloush.net/microframework/Articles/CisFeatures.aspx]

+[no Generics, for instance]

 # NETMF API Documentation